Jahia/jcrestapi/README.md

 ### Querying nodes

 Version 1.1.1 of the API restricts the query endpoint introduced in version 1.1 to limit security exposure.
 It is therefore disabled by default.
-Its activation is controlled by the value of the `jahia.find.disabled` property that can be set in the `digital-factory-config/jahia/jahia.properties` properties file of your Digital Factory install.
-Please refer to the Digital Factory documentation for more details.
+Its activation is controlled by the value of the `jahia.find.disabled` property that can be set in the `digital-factory-config/jahia/jahia.properties` properties file of your Digital Experience Manager install.
+Please refer to the Digital Experience Manager documentation for more details.

 #### URI template
 `/{workspace}/{language}/query`